christroutner/RPi-Tracker/README.md

 As additional conditions to the standard MIT license above, the following conditions also apply:

 Commercial use of the Software is encouraged.
 Any products using the Software which obtain more than $10,000 USD in annual gross sales agree to pay a royalty of 2% of those gross sales to the copyright holder.

+# Attribution
+This project makes use of the following Libraries:
+* Node & Express.js
+* [node-gpsd](https://github.com/eelcocramer/node-gpsd) for interfacing with the GPS daemon.